farazahmedzai/calculatorpensie/DEVELOPMENT_NOTES.md

 ## Mission: Rank #1 on Google.ro for "Calculator Pensie"

+**Last Updated**: June 14, 2025 - All documentation updated to 2025

 **Domain**: https://calculatorpensie.com/
 **Vision**: Homepage IS the calculator - outperform CNPP and private banks (BT, ING)
 **Target**: Romanians aged 30-65, confused by complex pension system